shirazknightrider/Knight-Rider-/README.md

 # schematic
 ![SharedScreenshot](https://github.com/user-attachments/assets/20f79a69-b7d5-4a05-9a67-008a8cae2ccd)

-# Hardware and Software components
+# Hardware-and-Software-components
 All files for the 3D printed parts can be found in the [3D-Printed-Parts](/3D-Printed-Parts.md) folder and all files regarding our robots mechanism can be acssed from the [Robo-tech](/Robot-Mechanism.md)

 All code for the Open Challenge and Obstacle Challenge can be accessed via the following links.
-The Obstacle Challenge code includes two parts: Arduino code and Raspberry Pi code. [opening-race](/open challenge code) and [obstacle-race](/obstacle_challenge)
+The Obstacle Challenge code includes two parts: Arduino code and Raspberry Pi code. [opening-race](/open_challenge ) and [obstacle-race](/obstacle_challenge)